smarty/changelog/plugins/smartylist-cli.md

 # [SmartyList CLI](https://www.smarty.com/docs/plugins/smartylist/cli)

-## 8.8.9 - 2022-11-2
+## 8.9.0 - 2023-07-12
 CHANGES:

-- Now compiled with go 1.19.3
+- Improved performance for us-street functionality.
+- Support for SmartyKey
+- Support for psv input files
+- Support for international street.
+  - New optional flag `-api` to indicate which api to use.
+Valid values include `us-street` and `international-street` with a default value of `us-street`.
+  - An error will be thrown if an invalid api value is given
+  - See the documentation for more information

 ## 8.8.10 - 2023-01-25

 CHANGES:

 - Improved error recovery handling.
   - It requires three failed batches in a row before the run will be terminated.
   - The log will contain the errors encountered during the run.
   - When a failure occurs during the run, the file containing the search results will no longer be deleted.

-## 8.8.10 - 2023-01-25
+## 8.8.9 - 2022-11-2

 CHANGES:

-- Improved error recovery handling.
-  - It requires three failed batches in a row before the run will be terminated.
-  - The log will contain the errors encountered during the run.
-  - When a failure occurs during the run, the file containing the search results will no longer be deleted.
+- Now compiled with go 1.19.3

 ## 8.8.8 - 2022-08-02